-Each year, the nonprofit Clearinghouse provides hundreds of millions of dollars worth of free services to the education community by serving as a trusted agent to Title IV eligible, degree granting U.S. Higher Education institutions (“Participating Institutions”) and performing research to help them meet their analytical needs.
+Each year, the nonprofit Clearinghouse provides hundreds of millions of dollars’ worth of free services to the education community by serving as a trusted agent to primarily Title IV-eligible, degree-granting U.S. Higher Education institutions (“Participating Institutions”) and performing research to help them meet their analytical needs.
 For more information on the Clearinghouse, please go to our About Us web page, and for information on the Clearinghouse’s commitment to the privacy and security of the education records it holds on behalf of Participating Institutions, please go to our Privacy Commitment web page.

 > How the Clearinghouse Receives Your Personally Identifiable Information

-From Participating Institutions, Education Agencies, and Other Education Authorities
+From Participating Institutions, Education Agencies, Credential Providers, and Other Education Authorities

-The Clearinghouse collects education records, which include both Directory and Non‐Directory Information, from Participating Institutions, education agencies, and other education authorities, under either the school official or directory information exceptions to the Family Educational Rights and Privacy Act (FERPA).
-With this delegated authority, the Clearinghouse uses this data for enrollment reporting of Title IV schools to the National Student Loan Data System (NSLDS), verification of student enrollment and credentials earned, transcript services, course exchange, and research.
+The Clearinghouse collects education records, which include both Directory and Non‐Directory Information, from Participating Institutions, education agencies, and other education authorities, under either the school official or directory information exceptions to the Family Educational Rights and Privacy Act (“FERPA”).
+With this delegated authority, the Clearinghouse uses this data for enrollment reporting of Title IV schools to the National Student Loan Data System (“NSLDS”), enrollment reporting to private lenders, verification of student enrollment and credentials earned, transcript services, course exchange, and research.